-ARTICLE I. There shall be an exchange of correspondence between October 21, 1867. the United States of America and the North German Union, by means Correspondof their respective post departments; and this correspondence shall ence to be exembrace:-
+ARTICLE I. There shall be an exchange of correspondence between October 21, 1867. the United States of America and the North German Union, by means of their respective post departments; and this correspondence shall embrace : -

 1st.
 Letters ordinary and registered.